-The identification strategy used in Section 6 relied on the assumption that nonnodal districts were randomly affected by the GQ that connected the four largest
+The identification strategy used in Section 6 relied on the assumption that non-nodal districts were randomly affected by the GQ that connected the four largest economic centers.

-43I again assume that the costs were evenly spread over the 9 years and I use an average annual real interest rate of 2 percent. economic centers.
 One may have the concern that the structure of the GQ was chosen precisely because it goes through certain targeted but non-nodal regions.
 One hypothesis could be that the GQ was planned such that it goes through regions that were already growing fast.
+Alternatively, the highways could also have been constructed to trigger growth where it has been particularly low.
 Since the light data goes back to 1992 and the NHDP started after 2000, it is possible to test whether districts' growth rates prior to the NHDP are related to the subsequent reduction in travel costs due to new roads.
 To this aim, I estimate the specifications of columns 2 and 4 of Table 2 for non-nodal states but use as the dependent variable the growth in light between 1992 and 1999.
 If it was the case that transport infrastructure was improved precisely in those districts that were already growing fast, then we should observe a positive correlation between increases in market access due to the GQ and the growth rate prior to its construction.
 The results are shown in Table 3.
 In neither of the two specifications is the estimate significant.
-Furthermore, the point estimate is in both cases substantially lower than the ones in Table 2 or even negative.
-This provides compelling evidence against the hypothesis that the GQ connected non-nodal districts that were already growing faster.
+Furthermore, the absolute values of the point estimates are in both cases substantially lower than the ones in Table 2.
+This provides compelling evidence against the hypothesis that the GQ connected non-nodal districts that were already growing faster or, conversely, those that were growing more slowly.